The Ultimate Chapati Cheat Sheet

 • Heat side2 for twice the time as side1.
 This side can become almost fully cooked directly on the tava.
 Twist it as you did with side1.

-• When side2 is nearly done, take the pincers, pick up the chapati, turn the flame on High and place side1 directly on the flame.
+• When side2 is nearly done, use the pincers to pick up the chapati, turn the flame on High and place side1 directly on the flame.
 Note the sides, the sequence is important!

 • If all has gone well so far, the chapati will swell.
 The moment it swells completely, turn it around and place side 2 on the flame for 2 seconds.
-Keep turning the chapati around if you want it roasted more, else remove.
+Keep flipping the chapati over if you want it toasted more, else remove.

 That’s it.
 Your chapati is ready to eat.
-Pat a little ghee on it if you like.
+Pat a little ghee on the chapati if you like.
 Serve hot with curry and dal.

 In Closing